A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Representative methods in the literature

 where we use $\bs$ to denote the triplet of latitude, longitude, and depth, i.e., $\bs = (l, L, p)$. $\bs_g = (l_g, L_g, p_g)$ and $\bs$ are the triplets corresponding to a grid point (i.e., a reference location) and a measurement used in the estimation of the local mean function at the grid point, respectively.
 Three pressure levels are used in \cite{KuuselaStein18}, namely 10 dbar, 300 dbar, and 1500 dbar, which have depth bands of width 10 dbar, 20 dbar, and 100 dbar, respectively.
 At each depth level, the local mean structures described in Equation (\ref{RG_MeanField}) were estimated independently at each grid point using $300$ measurements, consisting of $100$ observations each from the target pressure bin and its two adjacent bins, and for a large 2D horizontal grid with a band-width of $1/6^\circ$.
 The mean-subtracted anomalies were then modeled using a moving-window Gaussian process (GP), where GPs were fitted independently within spatial windows of $20^\circ \times 20^\circ$ and temporal ranges of either one month or three months over the years 2007–2016.
 The spatial window moved with a resolution of $1^\circ \times 1^\circ$.
 Each locally fitted GP employed a spatio-temporal exponential covariance function with an automatic relevance determination (ARD) structure \citep{neal2012bayesian}:

 where $\sigma^2>0$ is the marginal variance; $\Delta l$, $\Delta L$, and $\Delta d$ are the differences in latitude, longitude and time (days); $r_l$, $r_L$, and $r_d$ are separate ranges for longitude, latitude, and day of the year, respectively.
-Posterior inference is performed locally, based on the ordinary kriging within the partition where the point for prediction is located.
+Posterior inference is performed locally, based on the ordinary kriging within the moving window where the point for prediction is located.

 \cite{yargersh22} proposed a spatio-temporal functional kriging approach that jointly models the temperature and salinity in the Argo dataset across depth.
 Denote by $W_{i,j}$ an Argo variable (temperature or salinity) measured at the $j$-th depth in the $i$th profile, noticing that the full set of covariates indexing a measurement is $(l_i,L_i,p_{i,j},d_i,y_i)$, where $(l_i,L_i)$ is the profile-dependent longitude-latitude pair, $p_{i,j}$ is the measurement-specific depth, $d_i$ and $y_i$ are the profile-dependent temporal coordinates, namely, the day of the year and the year number, respectively.
 The two-stage modeling approach in \cite{yargersh22} is based on the decomposition: